Unit # 1

 minimum student age: 16 years

-As part of this qualification, we include online live lectures/webinars that are interactive, informative and participatory.
+As part of this qualification, we include online Webinars.

 Online training negates the need for travel or overnight accommodation in many cases and also allows access to overseas students.
 The teaching for this unit ensures your learning meets the assessment criteria for the qualification

 You will learn skills that will enable you to demonstrate assessing and training of dogs for animal assisted intervention work.
 Learners will also demonstrate how to assess the appropriate method of training for an individual dog and recognise subtle body language